LacunaSoftware/docs/docs.en-us/articles/rest-pki/region-and-time.md

-﻿# Rest PKI - Configure Region and Date
+﻿# Rest PKI - Configure Region and Time

 You can change the date format and time zone used to compose dates on PDF signatures done with [Rest PKI](index.md).